Webador Website Builder Review: A Good Choice in 2023?

-It's possible to generate a live preview of your website in the upper left of the Editor area, and to alternate between desktop and mobile views of this.
+It's possible to generate a live preview of your website in the upper left of the Editor area and to alternate between its desktop and mobile views.

 Webador keeps its word: It's easy and intuitive for beginners, making it possible to create a website with just a few clicks.
-Beyond that, the platform does compromise in terms of customization: The limited drag and drop with fixed guidelines does simplify things, however, it also means that not every on-screen element can be placed precisely where you want it.
+Beyond that, the platform does compromise in terms of customization: The limited drag and drop with fixed guidelines keep things simple but also means that not every on-screen element can be placed exactly where you want it.

-All the same, Webador is definitely one of the most user-friendly site builders available.
+All the same, Webador is definitely one of the most user-friendly site builders we've encountered.

-Generally speaking, your Webador website will be comprised of different elements that can be dragged and dropped around a page.
+Generally speaking, your Webador website will be comprised of different elements that can be dragged and dropped on a particular page.
 The most important content blocks for a website are included.
-The available elements can be grouped into five categories:
+Available elements can be grouped into five categories:

 - General: Basic content elements like title, text, and images.

-- Structural: Elements such as columns and lines, for adding shape to your website.
+- Structural: Columns and lines, for adding definition to your website.

 - Media: Audio, video, or other file types.